GrammaticalFramework/gf-core/download/index-3.11.md

 pip install pgf
 ```

-We provide binary wheels for Linux and OSX (with Windows missing so far), which
+We provide binary wheels for Linux and macOS, which include the C runtime and are ready-to-go.
-include the C runtime and a ready-to-go.
-If there is no binary distribution for
+If there is no binary distribution for your platform, this will install the source tarball,
-your platform, this will install the source tarball, which will attempt to build
+which will attempt to build the binding during installation,
-the binding during installation, and requires the GF C runtime to be installed on
+and requires the GF C runtime to be installed on your system.

-your system.
+---

+## Installing the RGL from a binary release

+Binary releases of the RGL are made available on [GitHub](https://github.com/GrammaticalFramework/gf-rgl/releases).
+In general the steps to follow are:

+1. Download a binary release and extract it somewhere on your system.
+2. Set the environment variable `GF_LIB_PATH` to point to wherever you extracted the RGL.

+## Installing the RGL from source

+To compile the RGL, you will need to have GF already installed and in your path.

+1. Obtain the RGL source code, either by:
+  - cloning with `git clone https://github.com/GrammaticalFramework/gf-rgl.git`
+  - downloading a source archive [here](https://github.com/GrammaticalFramework/gf-rgl/archive/master.zip)
+2. Run `make` in the source code folder.

+For more options, see the [RGL README](https://github.com/GrammaticalFramework/gf-rgl/blob/master/README.md).

+---

 ## Older releases